RyanCather/SpaceInvader2023/design.md

 # Project Overview

-This game is a simple "space Invaders" clone.
+This game is a simple "Space Invaders" clone.
 The theme of this game is Rebels vs Imperials.

 The Rebels are in a A-Wing (the best star fighter) and the imperials are in an array of Imperial designed space craft.